message/iata/GE.md

-Published 18.02.2022
+Published 01.03.2022
 1. Passengers must have:
 - a COVID-19 vaccination certificate showing that they were fully vaccinated.
 The vaccination certificate must be in English.
-Vaccines accepted are: Vaccines accepted are: AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covaxin, Covishield, Covovax, Janssen, Moderna (Spikevax), Nuvaxovid (Novavax), Pfizer-BioNTech (Comirnaty), Sinopharm, and Sinovac; or
+Vaccines accepted are: AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covaxin, Covishield, Covovax, Janssen, Moderna (Spikevax), Nuvaxovid (Novavax), Pfizer-BioNTech (Comirnaty), Sinopharm, and Sinovac; or
 - a COVID-19 recovery certificate issued at most 100 days before arrival and a COVID-19 vaccination certificate showing that they received one dose at least 14 days before arrival.
 The vaccination certificate must be in English.
 Vaccines accepted are: AstraZeneca (Vaxzevria), AZD1222 (SK Bioscience Co Ltd.), Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm and Sinovac.
 - This does not apply to:
 - nationals and resident of Georgia;